bappygolder/minimal-stopwatch/docs/README.md

 ## 🔄 Changelog

+- **Nov 2025**: New timers now auto-start and automatically focus the title input for rapid workflow.
 - **Nov 2025**: Consolidated Info Card into a unified Hamburger Menu for a cleaner UI.
 - **Nov 2025**: Added full keyboard shortcut support (N, Space, F, Z), redesigned the info card, and improved Zen Mode behavior.